MhmtMutlu/react-movie-search-app/README.md

 # ⚛️ Movie Search App with ReactJS

-This project was an assignment from <a href="https://app.patika.dev/egitimler/frontend-web-development-patikasi">patika.dev</a> to to make up for deficiencies.
+This project was an assignment from <a href="https://app.patika.dev/egitimler/frontend-web-development-patikasi">patika.dev</a> to make up for deficiencies.

 <a href="https://react-moviesearch-application.netlify.app">Go to Website</a>